Top 5 Networking Tips

 4. Venture Beyond Your Comfort Zone

-Attending networking events with friends or colleagues can bolster your confidence, but breaking away from the safety of your clique can also pay off in spades.
-Remember that a potential employer likely won’t hire your whole posse.
-Challenge yourself to set your own agenda, to home in on what’s most important to you at the event, and to initiate at least a couple conversations with folks you don’t know.
+A handshake iconSticking close to friends or colleagues can bolster your confidence, but breaking away from the safety of your clique can also pay off in spades.
+A potential employer likely won’t hire your whole posse.
+Challenge yourself to set your own agenda, home in on what’s most important to you at the event, and initiate at least a couple of conversations with folks you don’t know.

 5. Be Present in Every Conversation